Prince Johann of Schleswig-Holstein-Sonderburg-Glücksburg: Biography

-As per the wishes of his cousin King Christian VIII, Prince Johann first enlisted in the Prussian military in 1842 and upon his graduation was appointed Second Lieutenant of the 27th Prussian Infantry Regiment in Magdeburg.
+As per the wishes of his cousin King Christian VIII, Prince Johann first enlisted in the Prussian military in 1842 and upon his graduation was appointed second lieutenant of the 27th Prussian Infantry Regiment in Magdeburg.
 He studied at the University of Bonn before joining the Dragoon Guards Regiments in Berlin.
 He participated in the German revolutions of 1848–1849 and the First Schleswig War against Denmark; this conflict of loyalties between Prussia and Denmark prompted him to request exemption from service.
 He went on to serve in various departments and was promoted to Rittmeister in 1854.
 The following year he was appointed Major à la suite and went to Denmark, settling down in Copenhagen.

 When the Second Schleswig War broke out in 1864, Johann resigned from the Prussian army, and on 29 February his brother — now King Christian IX of Denmark — appointed him Lieutenant Colonel à la suite in the Danish Army.
-He went on to represent Denmark on diplomatic visits abroad, and was present in London during the baptism of the Prince of Wales' son, the future George V of the United Kingdom.
-He was promoted to Colonel in 1865, and further to Major-general in 1867.
+He went on to represent Denmark on diplomatic visits abroad, and was present in London during the baptism of the Prince of Wales' son, Johann's great-nephew, the future King George V of the United Kingdom.
+He was promoted to colonel in 1865, and further to major-general in 1867.

 From March to November 1867 he served as regent for his nephew, King George I of Greece during the Cretan uprising, when the latter was away on a tour of Europe in search of a bride; he soon grew popular among the people.

 Johann died unmarried in 1911, outliving the rest of his siblings.
 He was interred at Roskilde Cathedral.